-Chisel was recently featured in an article posted by Discover Coworking, an online platform that promotes growth and collaboration by cultivating a global coworking community.
+Chisel was featured in an article posted by Discover Coworking, an online platform that promotes growth and collaboration by cultivating a global coworking community.
 They focused on how our founders Tom Craig and Francis Hoang turned their law firm, FH+H, into a space for Corporate Lawyers to come practice law.

 Read an excerpt from their article below!

 The two had to think about how to use the extra space in their firm in a way that would not be disruptive to the other people already working there.
 Unfortunately, Lawyers are slow to turn to coworking.
 This is because they need a certain amount of security and confidence that the people working around them have similar ethical obligations.

 What Chisel does is provide members with the knowledge that everyone who works there is a lawyer.
 This gives a host of professional responsibility that makes lawyers more comfortable in the space.
 They also provided services like: secure shredding in which documents were kept in a locked box and shredded by another provider, secure printing that does not allow a document to print until someone walks to the printer and types in their code, and conference spaces and private phone booths so that even if you are working at a shared desk you can have a private conversation.